mrbazzan/bank/README.md

 	Build a model to predict if a client will subscribe to  a term deposit(fixed-term investment into an account).

-- bank.csv contains the csv file
+- bank.csv contains the csv file.

 - bank-names.txt contains information about the the file(it explains the various attributes) and give necessary infrmation about the dataset